Keto ice cream sandwiches

 - In a small bowl, whisk together the almond flour, baking soda, cream of tartar, and salt.
 Set aside.

 - Add the granulated sweetener and melted butter to a large bowl.
 Using an electric mixer, combine on low speed.
 Mix in the egg and vanilla until combined.
 Add the dry ingredients and mix together on medium speed.
 Stir in the chocolate chips and pecans.

 - Place the cookie dough in the center of a 12"x9" (30 x 23 cm) sheet of plastic wrap or parchment paper.
 Shape the dough into a log about 1 ½"-2" in diameter (3.8-5 cm) and 10" (25 cm) long.
 Wrap the plastic wrap around the dough and refrigerate for at least 3 hours or overnight.

 - Preheat the oven to 350°F (180°C).
 Line a baking sheet with parchment paper.

 - Cut the dough into 12 equal slices and place on the baking sheet, about ½" (1 cm) apart.
-Gently press down on each slice to slightly flatten.
-Bake for 8-10 minutes on the middle rack, until the edges are golden and the cookie has slightly spread.
+Gently press down on each slice to flatten slightly.
+Bake for 8-10 minutes on the middle rack until the edges are golden and the cookies have spread slightly.

 - Set aside to cool on the baking sheet for at least 15 minutes, or until completely cool to touch.
-As the cookies cool, they will become firm and ready to be enjoyed!
+As the cookies cool, they will firm up and can then be ready to be enjoyed!